 Keeping Fit, Staying Active: Healthy Lives for Seniors

 It’s a fact of life that as we age our mobility can sometimes become restricted, and it’s harder to keep as active as we would like.
 That doesn’t mean that we need to forget exercising as we age.
-In fact, it becomes all the more important to keep moving so that you remain as supple as possible for as long as you can.
+In fact, it becomes all the more important to keep moving as well as ensuring you have the appropriate Medicare plan so that you remain as supple as possible for as long as you can.

 Exercises for Seniors